How to Apply for Life Insurance With a Risky Medical Condition & Secure the Best Rates in

 Can a Medical Pre-Screen Help Me Before I Apply?

 A quick five-minute medical pre-screen can make all the difference in achieving the best rates.
 This information will help us choose the right company for you to apply to.
 It will also help project the outcome of your application before you even apply.
 All pre-screening is, in essence, a simple five-minute course that asks a few basic questions concerning any possible health conditions and prescription drugs being taken.

 It will also check to see if the potential applicant has a dangerous occupation or is involved with any hazardous sports that could affect his application once the underwriters begin working on it.

-You sure do, and we feel that is the most convenient way of applying for life insurance.
+You sure do, and we feel that this is the most convenient way of applying for life insurance.
 In the past, people used to have to complete a 20-page paper application which was a project that nobody appreciated.
 Then the online application came along, which was much better.
-Still, many people would get confused with the online application, and you had to own a computer with a good internet connection.
+Still, many people would get confused with the online application, and you would have to own a computer with a good internet connection.

 If you believe you have any risky medical conditions, contact us to help you.
-This is our business, and we have been successfully doing this for over 30 years.
+This is our business, and we have successfully done this for over 30 years.
 Buying life insurance is very simple and quick with today’s modern application systems, especially when using the right agent to help you every inch of the way.
 Please read some of our information-packed blog posts, and don’t forget to use our instant quoting system to see your options.

 All the best,

-If you believe you have a risky medical condition, contact us today, and we will help you with no cost or obligation.
+If you believe you have a risky medical condition, contact us today and we will help you at no cost or obligation.
 We are independent insurance agents (brokers) and work for our clients, not insurance companies.
 Our job is to help you get approved for the best policy for your needs with the lowest rates possible.
 You can also set up a specific time to get all your questions answered.